| 2007 |

 | 2012 |

-Rdh10 associates predominantly with mitochondria/mitochondrial-associated membrane (MAM) in the absence of lipid droplet biosynthesis, but redistributes to lipid droplets during acyl ester biosynthesis; the 32 N-terminal residues (hydrophobic region plus net positive charge) are required for lipid droplet targeting, while both N-terminal and 48 C-terminal hydrophobic residues are required for mitochondria/MAM targeting and protein stability. |
+Rdh10 associates predominantly with mitochondria/mitochondrial-associated membrane (MAM) in the absence of lipid droplet biosynthesis, but relocates to lipid droplets during acyl ester biosynthesis.
+The 32 N-terminal residues (including a hydrophobic region followed by net positive charge) are required for lipid droplet targeting; both N-terminal and 48 C-terminal hydrophobic residues are required for mitochondria/MAM targeting and/or protein stability.
+Co-localization of Rdh10, CRBP1, and LRAT on lipid droplets suggests a metabolon for retinol homeostasis. |

 The Journal of biological chemistry |